Harvey Friedman (mathematician): Biography

-In 1967, Friedman was listed in the Guinness Book of World Records for being the world's youngest professor when he taught at Stanford University at age 18 as an assistant professor of philosophy.Dr.
-Harvey Martin Friedman - Distinctions He has also been a professor of mathematics and a professor of music.
+In 1967, Friedman was listed in the Guinness Book of World Records for being the world's youngest professor when he taught at Stanford University at age 18 as an assistant professor of philosophy.
+He has also been a professor of mathematics and a professor of music.
 He officially retired in July 2012.
 In September 2013, he received an honorary doctorate from Ghent University.